“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 Structuring a remote sales schedule that helps you be productive isn’t easy.
 So, we talked to two high-performing AEs here at Close—James Urie and Kate Petrone—to see what hacks they use to stay productive at home.

-When you work in an office, you have a routine automatically set up for you: Get up, get in your car, drive to work.
+When you work in an office, you have a routine automatically set up for you: Get up, get in your car, and drive to work.
 This repetitive routine tells your brain, “Hey, it’s time to work now.”

 And while flopping out of bed in the morning and hitting the phones in your pajamas may seem like a perk of working from home, it will hurt your sales productivity in the long run.
-Without a structured morning routine before you start work, you won’t be reaching your full potential during work hours.
+Without a structured morning routine before you start work, you won’t reach your full potential during work hours.

 I think one of the things that sets you up for success (and people might laugh at this): Get up and make your bed.
 Do whatever your normal routine is—get up, shower, go work out, drink your coffee, have your breakfast, and prepare yourself for an active day.